bcgov/psa-job-store/README.md

 ## Running end-to-end tests

-First, ensure that `SKIP_JWT_SIGNATURE_VERIFICATION=true` is set in your `apps/api/.env` file.
-This disables verification step for the JWT token and enables passing of a mock token for authentication.
+First, ensure that `TEST_ENV=true` is set in your `apps/api/.env` file.
+This disables verification step for the JWT token and enables passing of a mock token for authentication and does other API modifications.

 Also set `VITE_TEST_ENV=true` in `apps/app/.env` file.
 This applies minor UI changes to facilitate cypress automation